dietrichm/laravel-shopping-api/README.md

 To create a new order, call this endpoint to retrieve a new order ID.

+### `GET /api/orders/[order-uuid]`

+The info of any created order will be returned using this API endpoint.
+It shows the total value of the order along with all currently included line items with product info.
+Replace `[order-uuid]` with a valid order ID.

+Because the API also keeps track of which line items were removed, the list of returned line items with product data is included separately in the response.

 ### `POST /api/orders/[order-uuid]/lineitems`

 Once an order has been created, a line item can be added using this endpoint.
 Replace `[order-uuid]` in the path and use the following JSON payload: